Oneo64/The-Mirk-of-Agmundr/Writing/FirstDraft/Chapter3.md

 A dead pine tree had fallen, completely uprooted by what seemed to be a storm.
 And there it laid on a great mound.
 This mound wasn't like a hill; it was too round and too unnatural, sticking out like a sore thumb.

 Ljörn’s gaze lingered upon the mound for a moment.
 He then got an idea of what it might be, a grave of someone, but thinking about it made his heart unpleasantly race.
 He reached out and tapped Alfrir on the shoulder, and gestured at the mound.
-"Do you see that?"
+"What's that?"

-Alfrir glanced at the mound.
+Alfrir glanced in the direction Ljörn pointed out, not seeing the uncanny mound.
 "Are you seeing things again?"

-"No," Ljörn said.
-"I mean the hill."
+"No, I'm not.
+Look over there," Ljörn said, pointing at it again.
+"That hill."

-Alfrir took a second look, and finally noticed it.
-He turned to the other two and notified them.
-"Hey, look over there!"
+Taking a second glance, Alfrir finally noticed the mound that Ljörn had seen.
+"Wait, I see it now," he said.
+Then, he turned to the other two and said, "Hey, look over there!
+Do you see that?"

 Ingólfr and Sága both stopped in their tracks to look at the unnatural mound.
-"Did the cheiftain not warn us of witchcraft?" he asked with uncertainly.
+"Did the cheiftain not warn us of witchcraft?" he asked with uncertainty.

 "We might find something good," Sága said.